Tuturuuu uses a monorepo of conventional Next.js App Router apps that share one

 When to consider:

-- Service needs specialized database (e.g., PostGIS for geolocation)
+- A surface needs a specialized database (e.g., PostGIS for geolocation)

 - Independent scaling requirements for specific data